Mary Ann Nichols: Inquest

-The official inquest into Nichols's death was opened at the Working Lads' Institute on Whitechapel Road on Saturday, 1 September.
-This inquest was presided over by the Middlesex coroner, Wynne Edwin Baxter.
+The official inquest into Nichols's death opened at the Working Lads' Institute on Whitechapel Road on Saturday, 1 September.
+Proceedings were presided over by the Middlesex coroner, Wynne Edwin Baxter.
 (Note: As Nichols's murder had occurred in the territory of the Bethnal Green Division of the Metropolitan Police Service, it was initially investigated by the local detectives, inspectors John Spratling and Joseph Helson, who had little success.)
-The first day of the inquest saw the jury duly sworn before being taken by the coroner's assistant to view Nichols's body at the mortuary in Pavilion Yard before reconvening at the Working Lads' Institute.
+On the first day, the jury was sworn in and taken by the coroner's assistant to view Nichols's body at the mortuary in Pavilion Yard before reconvening at the Working Lads' Institute.

-The first day of the inquest heard testimony from three witnesses.
-The first witness to testify was Nichols's father, who stated his daughter had been separated from her husband for "about seven or eight years", and that he had not seen his daughter since Easter, and that she had no enemies.
-Also to testify was PC John Neil, who testified to his discovery of Nichols's body, adding the actual location of the murder was dimly lit, adding the closest source of illumination was "a street lamp shining at the end of the row".
-Describing the crime scene and his summoning of assistance, Neil stated: "Deceased was lying lengthways along the street, her left hand touching the gate.
+Three witnesses testified on the opening day.
+The first was Nichols's father, who stated that his daughter had been separated from her husband for "about seven or eight years", that he had not seen her since Easter, and that she had no known enemies.
+PC John Neil also gave evidence, describing his discovery of Nichols's body and noting that the location was dimly lit, the nearest illumination being "a street lamp shining at the end of the row".
+Recounting the scene and his call for assistance, Neil stated: "Deceased was lying lengthways along the street, her left hand touching the gate.
 I examined the body by the aid of my lamp, and noticed blood oozing from a wound in the throat.
 She was lying on her back, with her clothes disarranged.
 I felt her arm, which was quite warm from the joints upwards.
 Her eyes were wide open.
 Her bonnet was off and lying at her side, close to the left hand.
 I heard a constable passing Brady Street, so I called him."
-In response to questioning from the coroner, Neil conceded Whitechapel Road was "fairly busy" even at the time of his discovery of Nichols's body, and that her murderer could have escaped in that direction.
+In response to questions from the coroner, Neil acknowledged that Whitechapel Road was "fairly busy" even at that hour, and that the murderer could have escaped in that direction.

-The final witness to testify on the first day of the inquest was Dr Llewellyn.
-His testimony, as reported in The Times on 3 September, is as follows:
+The final witness to testify on the first day was Dr Llewellyn.
+His testimony, as reported in The Times on 3 September, stated: